tobialaofin/cloud-security-compliance-portfolio/README.md

 This repository demonstrates hands-on experience implementing and validating cloud security controls aligned with NIST 800-171 and CMMC requirements.

+All work represented here was performed in private client environments under NDA.
-Due to NDA and private client environments, no proprietary code, tenant details, or production configurations are included.
-All materials are sanitized and focus on security methodology, risk mitigation, validation steps, and audit-ready evidence documentation.
+No proprietary configurations, tenant identifiers, screenshots, or internal links are included.
+Documentation focuses on implementation methodology, validation approach, and security outcomes.

-## What This Repository Demonstrates
+## What This Repository Shows
-- Cloud security control implementation methodology
+- Cloud security control implementation
+- Endpoint and identity protection using Microsoft Defender
+- Policy enforcement through Intune
-- Validation and verification approaches
+- Detection, monitoring, and response workflows
-- Evidence documentation for compliance and audits
+- Audit-ready evidence documentation
-- Security reasoning and risk mitigation strategies

 ## Technologies & Frameworks
 - Microsoft Defender for Endpoint
 - Microsoft Intune
-- Azure AD / Entra ID
-- Microsoft Sentinel
+- Microsoft Defender XDR
+- Azure security services
 - NIST 800-171
 - CMMC

-This portfolio is intended for recruiters and hiring managers to understand how I approach real-world cloud security and compliance work.
+## How to Read This Repository
+- Start with **Physical Protection** for endpoint data protection controls
+- Review **System and Information Integrity** for endpoint, detection, and response controls
+- See **Evidence Methodology** for NDA and sanitization approach